 Bringing electronic devices to a testing room is not a good idea.
 Phones, pagers, beeping watches, and other devices can make noise that distracts you and other examinees.
-(Imagine you are taking a test in a room of 100 examinees, all of whom have phones and pagers ringing!)
+Imagine you are taking a test in a room of 100 examinees, all of whom have phones and pagers ringing!

-Some electronic devices can also be used to communicate with others and to take pictures or scan test materials.
+Some electronic devices can also be used to communicate with others, and to take pictures, or scan test materials.

 Due to these issues with distraction and security, we do not permit you to take any electronic devices (including cell phones and pagers) into the testing rooms.
 If you are taking a test that will be administered in our office suite, we encourage you not to bring these items.
-If you bring them, we will ask you to turn them completely off (not silent or vibrate) and store them in a file cabinet.
-You will not be permitted to take them into the test rooms, even if the devices are turned off.
+If you bring them, we will ask you to turn them completely off (not silent or vibrate) and store them in a locker.
+You will not be permitted to take them into the test room, even if the devices are turned off.

 In general, leaving your electronic devices at home is an easy solution.
 Spend your test time concentrating on your test instead of worrying about telephone calls.